 As part of the Chagrin Highlands development, a new 16-inch water main was constructed in Harvard Road between Richmond Road and Orange Place.
+Recent flow tests of this 16-inch main indicate flows in excess of 10,000 gpm are available at 20 psi residual pressure.
 A 12-inch main was constructed within Orange Place to serve Orange North and a 12-inch water main was also stubbed across Harvard Road for future expansion into Orange South.
-Impacts of new demand imposed by the Pinecrest project are still being analyzed.
+Impacts of new demand imposed by the Pinecrest project are still being analyzed, but are not expected to significantly limit available water capacity.

-The stubbed 12-inch main will be extended with the Phase 1 roadway improvements.
 Previous system analysis and discussions with CWD have indicated that ultimately, as development of Orange South progresses, looping of this main to the south would be desirable.
 Again, several alternatives have been reviewed and the most practical route was an off-site loop to the 12" water main in Renaissance Parkway.
 An easement for this water main has also been recorded.
+Current utility planning for Orange South proposes to extend the 12-inch main in sections with the Phase 1 roadway improvements and other Future Development.